KNBR (AM): History

-KNBR evolved into a Middle of the road music format mixing in Adult Standards with Soft Rock cuts by the early 1960s.
+and Bill Dwyer was sales manager.
 The station continued to be a news-intensive format with personalities in the foreground and music in the background.
 Personalities included Frank Dill, Mike Cleary, Les Williams, Dave Niles, and Jack Hayes.
+KNBR was located in Fox Plaza near the City Hall area in the early 1970s.
 Until January 1975, KNBR carried NBC's long-running weekend show, Monitor.
 By the mid-1970s, KNBR evolved musically into a straight-ahead adult contemporary music format and continued as such into the 1980s.
+KNBR programming included sports from the Oakland Athletics, San Francisco Giants (1978), Golden State Warriors and Oakland Raiders after the evening drive time was over.
+Wednesday nights, Scotty Stirling, Golden State Warriors team executive, hosted a call-in remote from the Carnelian Room at the Bank of America building.

-Bill Dwyer became GM in the mid 1970s and brought Allan Hotlen as Program Director in the mid 1970s and was followed in that job by Ron Reynolds.
-When Ron Reynolds moved to NBC's San Francisco FM outlet (KYUU became the FM call letters then), Scott Burton came to KNBR as Program Director.
+In the mid-1970s the station moved to the Embarcadero area.
+Allan Hotlen became program director in 1975.
+He was followed in that job by Ron Reynolds, who had been music director and talent under Holten.
+When Ron Reynolds moved to KYUU, NBC's San Francisco FM outlet, Scott Burton came to KNBR as Program Director.
 Ron Lyons, C.J.
-Bronson and Tom Brown became part of the on-air personality staff during the mid 1970s.
+Bronson and Tom Brown became part of the on-air personality staff during the mid to late 1970s.
+By the late 1970s, KNBR was all music with the exception of sports games.